 Hosted at the Association of Applied and Clinical Sociology Annual Conference

-A plaque naming the winning teams will be sent to the school winning the CPC award.
+A plaque naming the winning teams will be sent to the school winning the CPSC award.
 Students in the winning teams will be able to see their academic insight applied “in action,” and they will also receive FREE AACS membership for four years or until they graduate, whichever comes first.